 From Here to the Moon

-A bit over a decade ago I was working a trade show in Orlando, Florida.
-I decided to bag the last day and head over to Kennedy Space Center.
-After all I’d grown up watching satellite launches on TV and was curious about the place they had been staged from.
+A bit over a decade ago I was working a trade show in Orlando, Florida. things were slow at the booth so I decided to ditch the last day and head over to Kennedy Space Center.
+I’d grown up watching satellite launches on TV and was curious about the place they had been staged from.

 So I drove east through central Florida, which was much like a desert except that it had lots of plants.
-I arrived around noon.
-I parked the van wherever and walked past a parade of rockets on display and purchased a ticket for one of the standard tours.
-They took us through some launch pads, gantry towers, control rooms, and a Saturn V suspended from the ceiling of a long, low building.
+I arrived at Kennedy Space Center around noon.
+I parked the van wherever, walked past a parade of rockets on display, and purchased a ticket for one of the standard tours.
+The NASA guides took us through some launch pads, around and even up into a couple gantry towers, and we saw a couple control rooms–one, as I recall, mocked up as though a mission were in progress.
+And then we saw it, a Saturn V suspended from the ceiling of a long, low building.
 The physical scale was humbling, but it was more than that.
 Big is big – that Saturn was the length of a football field – but this earth and these buildings birthed journeys that took us to the Moon.
-That sacred energy was in this soil and these structures.
+There is sacred energy in this soil and these structures where humankind ventured beyond ourselves, not merely into space, but into an almost living presence above and beyond.

 That’s what floored me.
 This ground, this very ground where I was standing, was once tangibly connected to the moon 238,900 miles (384,400 km) away.
-Men had suited up in a building on this site, gotten into a small capsule atop a large rocket, and four days later got out and walked on the ever lovin' moon.
-Then they got back into their landing craft, took off from the moon, and returned to earth in another four days.
+Men had suited up in a building on this site, gotten into a small capsule atop a large rocket, and four days later got out and walked on the all of a sudden here and now beneath our feet, the moon.
+And then – How they ever did it I'll never know because when you've been there how do you ever but you have no choice, do you?
+You want to live, to see your wife and children again – they got back into their landing craft, took off from the moon, and returned to earth in another four days.
 Eight days from the earth to the moon and back.

 And it really happened.
 In my life time, four decades ago.
 But there’s no guarantee that it will happen again in my remaining years, much less that we’ll travel to Mars or mine the asteroids.